-The NRC staff reviewed the licensee discussion of time constraints on page 10 of the OIP and confirmed that the time constraints identified appear to be appropriately derived from the time lines developed in Attachment 2 of the OIP, consistent with the guidance found in NEI 13-02, as endorsed, in part, by JLD-ISG-2013-02 as an acceptable means for implementing applicable requirements of Order EA-13-109.
+The NRC staff reviewed the licensee discussion of time constraints on page 8 of the OIP and confirmed that the time constraints identified appear to be appropriately derived from the time lines developed in Attachment 2 of the OIP, consistent with the guidance found in NEI 13-02, endorsed, in part, by JLD-ISG-2013-02 as an acceptable means for implementing applicable requirements of Order EA-13-109.
 The time constraints establish when the HCVS must be initiated and when supplemental compressed gas for motive power and supplemental electrical power (FLEX) must be supplied.
-The licensee identified that modifications are required to facilitate the connections and operational actions required to supply power within approximately 6 hours.
+The final sizing evaluation for HCVS batteries/battery charger including incorporation into FLEX diesel generator (DG) loading calculation is not available at this time; therefore the NRC staff has not completed its review.

-The NRC staff reviewed the discussion of radiological and temperature constraints on page 11 of the OIP and determined that Exelon addressed radiological and temperature considerations at the locations identified to date where manual actions are necessary to operate HCVS.
-Evaluations of temperature and radiological conditions to ensure that operating personnel can safely access and operate controls and equipment are not available at this time; therefore, the staff has not completed its review at this time.
+The NRC staff reviewed the discussion of radiological and temperature constraints on page 9 of the OIP and determined that Exelon considers radiological and temperature conditions at the locations identified to date where manual actions are necessary to operate HCVS.
+Specific evaluations of temperature and radiological conditions to ensure that operating personnel can safely access and operate controls and equipment outside the Main Control Room (MCR) are not available at this time [licensee identified]; therefore, the staff has not completed its review.

-Open Item: Make available for NRC staff audit documentation of a method to disable HCVS during normal operation to provide assurances against inadvertent operation that also minimizes actions to enable HCVS operation following an ELAP.
+Open Item: Make available for NRC staff audit a description of how HCVS dc power and/or motive power will be disabled during normal operation to provide assurances against inadvertent operation, but to also minimize actions to enable HCVS operation during an ELAP.